lukew3/ttr-typing-test-file-format/README.md

-# typingTestRecord (.ttr) file format guide
+# .ttr file format guide
-A open standard for saving and replaying typing tests.
-This repository contains documentation on how to follow the format.
+This repo provides documentation on the Typing Test Record(.ttr) file format, an open standard for saving and replaying typing tests.

 ## Structure
 The file is structured in json format.